I think we agree that your name and contact information are the most important pieces of resume content you have.

 So, as I have said in previous articles, keep an accomplishments journal where you can document your experiences, accomplishments, results and solutions.
 Make it a priority and goal to record things on a regular basis.
 I will let you determine what regular means, but I think if you are doing it once a month you may be forgetting some things and/or some rich detail.

-EARS not only makes for great dental hygiene resume content, it’s even better for job interviews.
+EARS not only make for great resume content, they also prep you for job interviews.
 In job interviews you have a better opportunity to provide the depth and breadth of your EARS, demonstrating once again how great you are.

 Breaking Down the EARS

-Every day at work (even in dental hygiene school clinics) you are having experiences.
+Every day at work you are having experiences.
 Often, we discount them as incidental occurrences that don’t mean much.
-And, yes, some are routine and not noteworthy.
+And, yes, some are routine and pretty unspectacular.
 But watch for experiences that are unique.
-Maybe it’s an overly-anxious patient, or an angry patient, or a mother who insists on holding her baby during an exam.
+Maybe it’s an overly-anxious patient or an angry patient, or a mother who insists on holding her baby during an exam.
 How did you handle the situation?

 How you handled it helps shape your personal brand and gives you some great interview and resume content.
 For example, include a line in your resume about your “uniquely skilled at educating patients about good at-home oral health care.”
 Then, in your job interview, give the employer specifics of your “unique” approach and how it’s worked.

-Those are all great and deserve a spot on your resume.
-But I hope your desire for achievement extends to your professional life as well.
+Those are great and deserve a spot on your resume, at least for the first several years you are out of sch00l (if not longer).
+But I hope your desire for achievement extends to your professional life.
 College awards and honors are more frequent, but there are other ways to be accomplished.

 Many of you get extra training above and beyond what is required.
 That’s a noteworthy accomplishment and shows that you constantly strive to improve (a skill employers want).
 I have a few clients who are writing articles for trade publications about subjects they are passionate about.
 That, too, is great resume content.